careBT/carebt_core/docs/tutorial/longrun_actions.rst

 .. hint::

-    Change the comments to enable throttling and increase the timeout to also test with feature.
+    Change the comments to enable throttling and increase the timeout to 5000 ms to also test this feature.

 Create an asynchronous ActionNode